pine64/community_updates/final/2023-08/post.md

     * What it means to "mainline" things, and why it takes time
     * Things that have been mainlined: SATA, PCIe, USB, AV1, and more!
     * Things still being worked on: cpufreq, GPU, video output
+* InfiniTime 1.13 and other PineTime news
+    * Heart rate monitoring improvements thanks to Ceimour!
+    * Did you know that InfiniTime has a BLE weather service feature?
+    * Improved memory management
+    * Huge improvements to battery life (with help from Ayke!)
+    * InfiniSim UI update
+    * Improvements to ITD, the InfiniTime daemon
+    * Ayke is developing a brand new firmware for the PineTime

 ## Housekeeping